OGcanviz/IoTPowerApp/README.md

 2. Click **site**, then click **wwwroot** to go to the D:\home\site\wwwroot directory.

-	>**Note:** You should configure the email address where the notifications are sent in the ProcessTaxiDataFromIoTEventHub Azure Function by changing the value for the MaintenanceManager variable before you upload the files.
+3. Configure the email address where the notifications are sent in the ProcessTaxiDataFromIoTEventHub Azure Function by changing the value for the MaintenanceManager variable in the [ProcessTaxiDataFromIoTEventHub/run.csx](Assets/ProcessTaxiDataFromIoTEventHub/run.csx) file before you upload the files.
 You can also change this setting after the files are uploaded by editing it in the Azure Portal.

-3. Upload the [GetLastOilChange](assets/), [IoTTableStorageFunction](assets/), [ProcessTaxiDataFromIoTEventHub](assets/) and [SetLastOilChange](assets/) folders by dragging and dropping them from your local file system to the wwwroot folder at the top half of the page.
+4. Upload the [GetLastOilChange](../../tree/master/Assets/GetLastOilChange), [IoTTableStorageFunction](../../tree/master/Assets/IoTTableStorageFunction), [ProcessTaxiDataFromIoTEventHub](../../tree/master/Assets/ProcessTaxiDataFromIoTEventHub) and [SetLastOilChange](../../tree/master/Assets/SetLastOilChange) folders by dragging and dropping them from your local file system to the wwwroot folder at the top half of the page.

-   >**Note:** You may have to manually create the [GetLastOilChange](assets/), [IoTTableStorageFunction](assets/), [ProcessTaxiDataFromIoTEventHub](assets/) and [SetLastOilChange](assets/) folders in some browsers and then drag & drop the files into the new folder.
+   >**Note:** You may have to manually create the [GetLastOilChange](../../tree/master/Assets/GetLastOilChange), [IoTTableStorageFunction](../../tree/master/Assets/IoTTableStorageFunction), [ProcessTaxiDataFromIoTEventHub](../../tree/master/Assets/ProcessTaxiDataFromIoTEventHub) and [SetLastOilChange](../../tree/master/Assets/SetLastOilChange) folders in some browsers and then drag & drop the files into the new folder.

    <kbd>![App Service Folder](images/powerapps-iot-appwwwfolder.png)</kbd>